jaganmn/flint/README.md

 # R package **flint**

 R package **flint** is an R interface to FLINT (https://flintlib.org/), a C library for number theory.
-FLINT implements arithmetic on rings, including midpoint-radius interval arithmetic, also known as ball arithmetic, in the real and complex numbers, enabling computation with rigorous propagation of errors.
+FLINT implements arithmetic in rings, including midpoint-radius interval arithmetic, also known as ball arithmetic, in the real and complex numbers, enabling computation with rigorous propagation of errors.
 Notably, FLINT provides ball arithmetic